-If the Championship is composed by more than 6 rounds (5 for the World Cup and the World Trophy), the worst results for the teams and for the riders (cumulated total points of the race) of the season will not be taken into account for the general classification rounds.
-This means that each team and rider must drop one result (whether that is a "No show", a DNF or the lowest number of points obtained in one event).
+If the Championship is composed by more than 6 rounds (5 for the World Cup), the worst results for the teams and for the riders (cumulated total points of the race) of the season will not be taken into account for the general classification rounds.
+This means that each team must drop one result (whether that is a "No show", a DNF or the lowest number of points obtained in one event).